Oracle Licensing in Virtual Environments

 How do you mitigate high licensing costs on Hyper-V for Oracle?

 You can consider using a dedicated Hyper-V cluster for Oracle workloads.
-This cluster isolates the Oracle environment and reduces the number of physical hosts requiring licensing.
+This cluster isolates the Oracle environment, reducing the number of physical hosts that require licensing.

 What best practices can minimize Oracle licensing issues on Hyper-V?